aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 2. JSON's inherent flexibility: Because of how `serde_json` works, adding a field won't break old code, nor will removing an enum variant.
 This means that many of the smaller changes may not actually require users to update.
-3. Automatically notifying users: Maintainers of tools that consume rustdoc-json can be automatically notified when a change to the format is proposed.
+3. Automatically notifying users: Maintainers of tools that consume rustdoc JSON can be automatically notified when a change to the format is proposed.
 In some cases, this has led to fixes to tools being written before the PR to rust has landed (eg